Human Genome Project: Genome donors

 In the International Human Genome Sequencing Consortium (IHGSC) public-sector HGP, researchers collected blood (female) or sperm (male) samples from a large number of donors.
 Only a few of many collected samples were processed as DNA resources.
 Thus the donor identities were protected so neither donors nor scientists could know whose DNA was sequenced.
-DNA clones taken from many different libraries were used in the overall project, with most of those libraries being created by Dr. Pieter J. de Jong.
+DNA clones taken from many different libraries were used in the overall project, with most of those libraries being created by Pieter J. de Jong.
 Much of the sequence (>70%) of the reference genome produced by the public HGP came from a single anonymous male donor from Buffalo, New York, (code name RP11; the "RP" refers to Roswell Park Comprehensive Cancer Center).

 HGP scientists used white blood cells from the blood of two male and two female donors (randomly selected from 20 of each) – each donor yielding a separate DNA library.
 One of these libraries (RP11) was used considerably more than others, because of quality considerations.
 One minor technical issue is that male samples contain just over half as much DNA from the sex chromosomes (one X chromosome and one Y chromosome) compared to female samples (which contain two X chromosomes).
 The other 22 chromosomes (the autosomes) are the same for both sexes.

 Although the main sequencing phase of the HGP has been completed, studies of DNA variation continued in the International HapMap Project, whose goal was to identify patterns of single-nucleotide polymorphism (SNP) groups (called haplotypes, or "haps").
 The DNA samples for the HapMap came from a total of 270 individuals; Yoruba people in Ibadan, Nigeria; Japanese people in Tokyo; Han Chinese in Beijing; and the French Centre d'Etude du Polymorphisme Humain (CEPH) resource, which consisted of residents of the United States having ancestry from Western and Northern Europe.

-In the Celera Genomics private-sector project, DNA from five different individuals were used for sequencing.
+In the Celera Genomics private-sector project, DNA from five different individuals was used for sequencing.
 The lead scientist of Celera Genomics at that time, Craig Venter, later acknowledged (in a public letter to the journal Science) that his DNA was one of 21 samples in the pool, five of which were selected for use.